 You can also use chili pepper spray to keep pests off your plants.
 You just spray it on the plants.
 Avoid contact with your skin or eyes since this can cause a strong human reaction.

-Tools That Are Essential for Good Gardening
+Tools That Are Essential for Vegetable Gardening for Beginners

 Plus, pruning plants helps them to thrive.
 When you’re done using them, clean off the debris and store them in a container or on hooks in your gardening shed.
 Be sure to buy a garden fork.